Agilatech/versalink-gpio-device/README.md

 Period in milliseconds in which device will be polled
 ```

-#### gpio is a manatory options parameter
+#### gpio is a manatory config parameter
-Either in the .use statement or the options.json file, **gpio** must be defined to be the valid gpio pin number of the input or output.
+Either in the .use statement or the config.json file, **gpio** must be defined to be the valid gpio pin number of the input or output.
 Note that this number may not be the same as the physical connector pin number on the board.

 ####streamPeriod and devicePoll
-These options have little applicability for an output device such as this.
+These config have little applicability for an output device such as this.
 Since this device only updates the
 level property when commanded to do so, it makes little sense to stream the value or poll the device for a new value.
 Because of this, it is advisable to **set streamPeriod to 0**, which disables streaming, and set the devicePoll to some arbitrarily large value.
-Regardless of the setting of these options, the **level** will be updated when it is changed.
+Regardless of the setting of these config, the **level** will be updated when it is changed.

-####options example
+####config example
-Here is an example of an options varible which disables streaming and polls the device every hour:
+Here is an example of an config varible which disables streaming and polls the device every hour:
 ```
-const options = {
+const config = {
 	"gpio":2,
   "streamPeriod":0,
   "devicePoll":3600000